Tokzhan-Baz/MilestoneProject2/README.md

      2. At least 7 tables

-     3. Create all methods
+     3. Create all methods   ( Added Search method  )

-     4. Examine all methods by using jQuery
+     4. Examine all methods by using jQuery (Home /index.cshtml)